Hot Spots in Canadian Retailing: 2002-2003

 By Dr. Tony Hernandez, Tansel Erguden and Philip Bermingham

-This report is the fifth in our series of updates that identify and interpret changes in the major concentrations of retail sales activity across Canada.
-Using the SARTRE (Small Area Retail Trade Estimates) database provided by Statistics Canada, this update examines changes in the ranking of major retail areas in Canada for the 2001-2002 period.
-In the research, the hot spots of Canadian retailing are identified and evaluated for three major retail categories: (i) total retail sales (excluding automotive); (ii) fashion retailing, and; (iii) general merchandise good.
-With the release and interpretation of this information, a more precise view of the dynamics of the Canadian retail economy as of 2002 (the most recent date for which data is available) is made possible.
+This report is the sixth in our series of updates that identify and interpret change in the major concentrations of retail sales activity across Canada.
+Using the SARTRE (Small Area Retail Trade Estimates) database provided by Statistics Canada, this update examines changes in the ranking of major retail areas in Canada for the 2002-2003 period.
+In the research, the hot spots of Canadian retailing are identified and evaluated for three major retail categories: (i) total retail sales (excluding automotive); (ii) fashion retailing, and (iii) general merchandise goods.
+With the release and interpretation of this information, a more precise view of the dynamics of the Canadian retail economy as of 2003 (the most recent date for which data is available) is made possible.